 For safety, non-slip options are available, tiles with a textured or matte finish or sand-based glazes.
 Using smaller tiles and lots of grout also contributes to a non-slip floor.
 Grouting is straightforward for the seasoned DIY-er.
 But if it’s your first time, there are plenty of helpful video resources online.

 For added luxury, installing an underfloor electric mat to heat your tiles is reasonably easy to do, though they can take a long time to heat up.
-Before you lay tiles, make sure you draw some reference lines in with mason’s chalk – mark out the longest continuous line to help you lay all the rest straight.
+Before you lay tiles, make sure you draw some reference lines in with mason’s chalk – mark out the longest continuous line to help you lay all the rest of the floor straight.

 3 – Tubs and Showers